(2008 Feb blog post)

 START OF LETTER :

-In the past several years (2006-plus), I have received, repeatedly, requests and even demands for donations --- such as notifications that my membership dues are required or are over-due.
+In the past several years (2006-plus), I have received, repeatedly, requests and even demands for donations --- such as notifications that my 'membership dues' are required or are over-due.

 I always write on the donation form some verbiage to the effect that I have no intention of giving money to either major party --- nor to any subgroup of candidates of either party --- nor to any individual candidate (with VERY few exceptions).
 I provide some reasons on each donation form that I return.

-I am tiring of repeatedly writing those responses --- especially since my responses are ignored and seem to just trigger the sending of another request/demand for a donation.
+I am tired of repeatedly writing those responses --- especially since my responses are ignored and seem to just trigger the sending of another request/demand for a donation.
 I need a more efficient and consistent way of responding.

 Hence, I have composed this form letter to use for replies to donations.

 I want to say here, in one place, that I am totally disgusted with the way 90%-plus of the U.S. Congress is in the hip pocket (wallet) of lobbyists who seem to write most of the laws that the Congress rubber-stamps.
-Examples: pharmaceutical companies, insurance companies, the sugar industry (in all its forms), big farming companies, lumber companies, oil companies, the AxA, where x = M or B, and M = Medical and B = Banking.

 With all these sources of funds, why does Congress need to keep awarding themselves way-beyond-cost-of-living salary increases --- and retirement plans that even retiring CEO's with golden parachutes must envy?